El Dorado, Arkansas: Parks and recreation

-City parks include: Lions Club Park and Golf Course, Mattocks Park, Mosby Park, Neel Park, Old City Park, and South Side Park.
+City parks include Lions Club Park and Golf Course, Mattocks Park, Mosby Park, Neel Park, Old City Park, and South Side Park.

-The El Dorado Recreation Complex and Pavilion has a playground, baseball and softball facility and two pavilions.
+The El Dorado Recreation Complex and Pavilion has a playground, baseball and softball facility, and two pavilions.
 It is the location of the El Dorado High School Wildcat Baseball Field and Ladycat Softball Field.

-Memorial Stadium is a 7,030-seat football stadium and track which hosts sports event, school teams, the Boomtown Classic, an annual college football match between in-state college football rivals.
+Memorial Stadium is a 7,030-seat football stadium and track which hosts sports events and the Boomtown Classic, an annual college football match between in-state college football rivals.

 Education

 According to the 2000 Census, 22.5% of the population age 25+ had an associate degree or higher.

-More than 400 teachers and administrators work to meet the needs of all students regardless of age, ability, or background.
-Approximately 50 percent of these teachers and administrators hold advanced degrees.
+Approximately 50 percent of the 400 teachers and administrators hold advanced degrees.

 More than 4,600 students attend the nine El Dorado public schools in the El Dorado School District #15.
 A new high school with a 1500-student capacity was completed in June 2011.